Tumbling Lassie events for 2019 were as follows:

 Saturday 27th April 2019 - The Tumbling Lassie Seminar 2019, 9.30am-5.30pm, Mackenzie Building, High Street, Edinburgh, generously sponsored by the Faculty of Advocates.
 Topics covered included: bonded and forced labour in Scotland yesterday and today, and international intervention in human trafficking; speakers included Kath Harper, Advocate Depute, Alex Prentice QC, Stephen O'Rourke QC, Professor John Cairns, Kirsty Thomson of Just Right Scotland and John Wyllie and Kenneth Murray of Police Scotland.
 The varied and stimulating presentations led to discussions and networking that could influence the way Scotland deals with human trafficking in the future, and the event also raised well over £1,000 towards the Tumbling Lassie appeal 2019.

-If you would like to contribute in any way to the work of the Tumbling Lassie appeal in 2019, please get in touch using the contact details set out below - we would very much like to hear from you.
+If you would like to contribute in any way to the work of the Tumbling Lassie appeal, please get in touch using the contact details set out below - we would very much like to hear from you.